 Hello to all our families and carers.

-One of the sessions I facilitate is Weaning – Introducing Solid foods.
-We thought it may be helpful for parents and carers to have some tips on how to make the introduction to solids a success from the start, and share with you some of the topics, we cover at our session.
+We have new sessions starting soon in our centres and online (see poster below), but if you can’t get to a session we thought it may be helpful for parents and carers to have some tips on how to make the introduction to solids a success from the start, and share with you some of the topics, we cover at our session.
 Because there is so much information and advice on weaning, we have put together top tips and advice from the NHS/start4life website.

 Introducing solid foods is a hugely exciting time for your baby’s learning and development, it’s a time of experimentation and fun for you both, as you introduce your baby to new foods, tastes and textures for the first time.